milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 What happens when I limit sharing for an account I hold jointly with someone else?
 Your choices will apply to everyone on your account.
 Definitions

 Affiliates	Companies related by common ownership or control.
-They can be financial and non financial companies.
+They can be financial and nonfinancial companies.
 Our affiliates include companies with a Chase or JPMorgan name and financial companies such as J.P.
 Morgan Securities LLC

 Nonaffiliates	Companies not related by common ownership or control.
-They can be financial and non financial companies.
+They can be financial and nonfinancial companies.
 Nonaffiliates we share with can include companies such as retailers, auto dealers, auto makers and membership clubs

 Joint marketing	A formal agreement between nonaffiliated financial companies that together market financial products or services to you.